sjp38/hackermail/README.md

 hackermail
 ==========

-hackermail is a mail client for hackers who collaborate using mailing lists.
+hackermail is a mails management tool for hackers who collaborate using mailing lists.
 It requires no complicated setup but just `git`.
 Using it, you can fetch mailing list archives, read mails in those, and post replies or new mails.

 For now, hackermail supports public-inbox[1] managed mailing list archives and manually exported mbox file contents.
 Linux Kernel Mailing Lists (LKML)[2] are